dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/BackupAndRestore.md

 * [Using the Backup Operations](#Using)
 * [Backing Up to Cloud Storage](#Backing)

+## Backup Resource Allocation

+Splice Machine backup jobs use a Map Reduce job to copy HFiles; this process may hang up if the resources required for the Map Reduce job are not available from Yarn.
+See the [Backup Resource Allocation](onprem_info_troubleshoot.html#BackupResources) section of our *Troubleshooting Guide* for specific information about allocation of resources.

 ## About Splice Machine Backups   {#About}

 Splice Machine supports: both full and incremental backups: